Skip to main content

 3. Workspace Details

-1. Workspaces let you work on a branch.
+13. Workspaces let you work on a branch.
+This is the version control repo you created in Setup Version Control and added to your Project.
 You will need to select a branch and commit to make a new branch.
 For example, if you want to create a branch off main, select main, then select the commit in main to create your branch from.

-1. Add Storage Locations and Storage Mappings to your Workspace.
+17. Add Storage Locations and Storage Mappings to your Workspace.
 If you have any existing Storage Locations and Storage Mappings from your repo, they will be listed here.
+You can delete the defaults and add new Storage Locations.

 Storage Locations and Mappings configuration interface showing two locations (WORK and EDW), with EDW expanded to display database mapping to EDW_APAC and schema mapping to DEV_EDW.
 Interface includes toggle for manual mapping and option to set WORK as default storage location.